sderosiaux/golb/pages/2015-02-03-youre-tired-of-notepad-use-atom/20150203-youre-tired-of-notepad-use-atom.md

 ![atom cthulhu](atom-cthulhu.png){.fr}

 Atom is a big plugins/packages manager on its core.
-It comes automatically with dozen of them that you will need for misc purposes :
+It comes automatically with dozen of them that we will need for misc purposes :

 - find and replace
 - go to line
 - syntax highlighting (all the `language-*` packages)